Retired Partner & Of Counsel

 Roger completed a two-year term in December of 2016 as a board member of the Employers Association of the NorthEast, a member association that provides talent, training and tools to retain, develop and engage employees throughout the Northeast with over 900 member organizations in Rhode Island, Massachusetts, Connecticut and beyond.

 He is a past member of the Board of Advisors of the Chief Executives Club’s RI chapter and has been active in the technology organizations forging innovation in our region including Tech-Collective and the RI Center for Innovation and Entrepreneurship, where the firm was a signatory member.
 He has been a frequent speaker and writer on topics at the intersection of business and technology.

 Roger was part of the one-day Employment Law & HR Practices Conference sponsored by the Employers Association of the Northeast where he addressed the conference attendees on: “The e-Workplace: Balancing Privacy and Information-Security to Manage Risk.”
 See PowerPoint presentation here.
 (November 2015)

-Roger continues to be recognized as a ”Leader In Field” for the category of Corporate Law by Chambers USA: America’s Leading Guide for Business, and by Best Lawyers in the categories of Copyright Law and Trademark Law.
+Roger has been recognized as a ”Leader In Field” for the category of Corporate Law by Chambers USA: America’s Leading Guide for Business, and by Best Lawyers in the categories of Copyright Law and Trademark Law.

 Roger spoke at the 2014 Rhode Island Bar Association Annual Meeting on “Employment Law Nightmare: The Intersection of ADA and FMLA” where he reviewed the difficult challenges for mid-size employers in balancing requirements of the ADA and FMLA as well as the RI Parental and Family Medical Leave Act and the RI Temporary Caregivers Insurance Law.
 See Powerpoint presentation here.
 (June 2014)